sysfce2/Inno-Setup_InnoUnpacker-Windows-GUI/readme.md

 - Original version [Innounp](http://sourceforge.net/projects/innounp) (can be used up to InnoSetup 6.1)
 - Updated Unicode version [Innounp-2](innounp-2) (can be used up to InnoSetup 6.7.3)
+- New version 2.70 (can be used up to InnoSetup 7.0)

 **InnoUnpacker** is a graphical user interface (GUI) for these console applications that makes the usage more comfortable.